flopezag/fiware-murano/doc/admin.md

 is working properly.

-In order to check the connectivity between the rule engine and the IdM GE, due to it must obtain a valid token and tenant for a user and organization with the following curl commands:
+In order to check the connectivity between Murano and the IdM GE, due to it must obtain a valid token and tenant for a user and organization with the following curl commands: